 Recombinant adenovirus type-5 vector-based Ebola vaccine

-A study published in Science during March 2015 demonstrates that vaccination with a weakened form of the Ebola virus provides some measure of protection to non-human primates.
+A study published in Science during March 2015, demonstrated that vaccination with a weakened form of the Ebola virus provides some measure of protection to non-human primates.
+This study was conducted in accordance with a protocol approved by an Institutional Animal Care and Use Committee of the National Institutes of Health.
 The new vaccine relies on a strain of Ebola called EBOVΔVP30, which is unable to replicate.